wangmhaha/compoder/CONTRIBUTING.md

    - Use ESLint and Prettier to maintain code style
    - Follow TypeScript type standards
 2. Add necessary test cases
    - For new features, add corresponding unit or integration tests
    - Ensure existing tests pass
 3. Update relevant documentation
    - If you modified APIs or added new features, ensure documentation is updated
    - For major changes, provide a detailed explanation in the PR description
 4. Open a PR to the main branch
    - PR title should concisely describe the changes
    - PR description should include detailed change information, related issue links, etc.

-Major features will first be merged into the develop branch for testing before being merged into main.
 After your PR is merged, you'll be honored in the project's [contributors list](https://github.com/IamLiuLv/compoder/graphs/contributors).

 ## Code Generation Commands